LattenseppCH/WebSnake/README.md

-# 🐍 SnakeStack
+# 🐍 WebSnake

-**SnakeStack** is a lightweight, browser-based Snake game made with vanilla HTML, CSS, and JavaScript — containerized using Docker for quick and easy deployment anywhere.
+**WebSnake** is a lightweight, browser-based Snake game made with vanilla HTML, CSS, and JavaScript — containerized using Docker for quick and easy deployment anywhere.

 ---